40 Best DIY Gift Ideas for Any Occasion

 Green tea is full of wonderful antioxidants which promote healthy skin growth and regeneration, help repair skin damage, and prevent further damage from occurring.

 Foaming bath butter gives this scrub a silky texture that will feel amazing on your skin!

-Please let me know what you think of this list of fruity salt scrubs.
+What do you think of these 7 Best Fruity Salt Scrubs?
 Do you think you’ll make some for yourself and your friends?
-Let me know in the comments below!